stackbitsales/twin-cities-makeup-0e0bd/content/pages/blog/minneapolis-new-years-eve-wedding-bridal-makeup.md

 ![](/images/minneapolis-wedding-makeup-lisa-reinhardt.jpg)

-Prior to the wedding, the bride received a full set of false eyelashes to get that dramatic look for the wedding day. [**More about our Minneapolis Eyelash Extension services here**](https://www.twincitiesmakeup.com/eyelash-extensions/).
+Prior to the wedding, the bride received a full set of false eyelashes to get that dramatic look for the wedding day.

 ![](/images/minneapolis-bride-makeup-twincitiesmakeup.jpg)